Murdo Fraser: Political career

-Party leadership election
+Party leadership election 2011

 After being elected through the party list in 2011, he announced in August his decision to seek the leadership of the Scottish Conservative Party, and launched his campaign on 4 September in Edinburgh.
 His launch plans included a commitment to further devolution to the Scottish Parliament from Westminster, as well as launching a new party to redefine the politics of Scotland, harnessing the support of the centre-right, but independent of the UK Conservative Party and with a new name and identity.
 Fraser was unsuccessful in his attempt to be elected party leader, losing out to Ruth Davidson, and following the election was succeeded as deputy leader by Jackson Carlaw.

-Personal life

-Fraser lives with his wife and two children in Perthshire.
-He is a fan of Rangers Football Club.
+Party leadership election 2024

+Fraser announced his candidacy on 7 August.
+Fraser said that the UK-wide Conservative Party could stand candidates in Westminster elections but a new sister party could stand in Holyrood elections, citing the party system in Canada, with a commission established that would report after the next Scottish Parliament election.
+He said recent UK Conservative leaders and Douglas Ross had "let down" members.
+On 14 August, MSP Stephen Kerr accidentally published doubts about Murdo Fraser's campaign as a status update on WhatsApp, calling it "awful".
+Kerr had endorsed Fraser, but published that he was "beginning to wish" he had nominated Gallacher.
+Kerr said the comments were out of context, and reiterated his support for Fraser.

+On 22 August, Fraser launched his campaign to become Scottish Conservative Party Leader at an event in Perth with two former rival candidates, Jamie Greene and Brian Whittle.
+He said that the remaining candidates, Russell Findlay and Meghan Gallacher should withdraw from the election and support him.
+He said he would appeal to conservative nationalists disillusioned by the SNP by offering "practical solutions".